Service Dogs Can Ease Veterans’ PTSD and Anxiety, Studies Say

-According to a study, trained service dogs can interrupt panic attacks, wake veterans from nightmares, and more.
+Trained service dogs can sense panic attacks, wake veterans from nightmares, and give all the healing cuddles.

-Every day’s a great day to celebrate service dogs, and that goes double on Veteran’s Day.
-In 2021, the Department of Veteran Affairs found in a study that service dogs help decrease post-traumatic stress disorder (PTSD) in veterans.
-In the report following the study, the VA said that veterans paired with service dogs showed fewer signs of suicidal ideation and had improved mental health overall.
+It’s Veteran’s Day, which means it’s a great day to celebrate the service dogs who improve their lives.
+Research has found that for vets, it’s hard to overstate how helpful a canine companion can be.
+One 2021 studyopens in new tab found that service dogs help decrease post-traumatic stress disorder (PTSD) in veterans.
+In the report following the study, the VA said that veterans paired with service dogs showed improved mental health and fewer signs of suicidal ideation.

-A 2020 study from Frontiers in Psychology found that of all the tasks service dogs are trained to do, their ability to ease veterans’ anxiety was the most helpful — and the most often used.
-Unlike pet dogs, service dogs’ special training makes them more qualified to identify and disrupt anxious episodes.
+A 2020 study from Frontiers in Psychologyopens in new tab determined that of all the tasks service dogs can be trained to do, their ability to ease veterans’ anxiety was the most valuable — and the most often used.
+Unlike pet dogs, service dogs are specially trained to identify and disrupt anxious episodes.

 “There has been some debate on what kind of training PTSD service dogs need to be effective and how their assistance may be different than what a pet dog can provide,” Kerri Rodriguez, a human-animal interaction graduate student at Purdue University and lead author of the study, says.
 “This study suggests that veterans are, in fact, using and benefiting from the specific trained tasks, which sets these dogs apart from pet dogs or emotional support dogs.”